kusumsgit/Linux/Networking.md

 Network: Cables, routers and servers connected with each other forms a network
 Router: A networking device that forwards data packets between computer networks.
 They know where to send your packets on the internet.
+Switch: takes a packet and send it to and send it to the correct server/client on the network.